aurjohnmonte/aurjohnmonte/README.md

 ###

 <p align="left">I am a BSIT graduate and I love to develop that is something meaningful.
-I am also a freelance web developer and very excited to work with you.<br><br><br>• I mostly develop system for capstone projects in different schools (2023 - present).<br> • I learned to deploy my projects on AWS using docker, nginx, EC2.<br>• I also love designing website using Figma and use my design skills on every of my projects.<br><br><br>To show my skills.
+I am also a freelance web developer and very excited to work with you.<br><br>• I mostly develop system for capstone projects in different schools (2023 - present).<br> • I learned to deploy my projects on AWS using docker, nginx, EC2.<br>• I also love designing website using Figma and use my design skills on every of my projects.<br><br>To show my skills.
 Please visit my portfolio.<br><br><br>https://iamdeveloper.great-site.net/</p>

 ###